Telerik-Verified-Plugins/Estimote-DemoApp/Estimote/Plugins/Estimote-1.1.0/doc/index.md

 # com.estimote.sdk

 Estimote Beacon is a super small device.
-It has a powerful 32-bit ARM® Cortex M0 CPU with 256kB flash memory, accelerometer, temperature sensor and most importantly – a 2.4 GHz Bluetooth 4.0 Smart (also known as BLE or Bluetooth low energy) bidirectional radio
+It has a powerful 32-bit ARM® Cortex M0 CPU with 256kB flash memory, accelerometer, temperature sensor and most importantly – a 2.4 GHz Bluetooth 4.0 Smart (also known as BLE or Bluetooth low energy) bidirectional radio.

 You can think of the beacon as a small lighthouse tower that's installed in a fixed location and broadcasts its presence to all the ships (smartphones) around.
 They could be as close as 2 inches and as far as 230 feet (approx. 70 metres) away.